The Busy Professional’s Ultimate Guide to Better Sleep

 “Soldiers who slept six hours were only 50% accurate.

 “With five hours of sleep accuracy dropped to 28%, and with four hours of sleep they were a dangerous 15% accurate!”

-So WHY does getting enough sleep have these effects?
+So WHY does getting enough sleep produce these effects?

 Two main reasons: neural network repair and hormonal regulation.